 Ghat ki Guni was founded by Maharaja Sawai Jai Singh II, the founder of Jaipur city in 1739.
 Layout plan of Ghat ki Guni area envisaged Mughal style terraced gardens like Sisodia Rani Garden, Vidhyadhar Garden and Raj Niwas Garden.
 These gardens were styled & inspired by the famous Mughal gardens of Delhi, Kashmir and elsewhere.
 Apart from these gardens, there are dwelling units, Havelis and many temples lining both sides of the road.
 Over the period of time, many people moved out of these buildings and now they are deserted.

-Read related post: Sisodia Rani Garden/ Heritage Photo-Walk In Jaipur
+Read related post: Sisodia Rani Garden/ Heritage Photo-Walk in Jaipur

 The entire area has now been renovated by Amer Development Authority (ADA) recently after years of neglect.
 In fact, before the renovation took place, all these heritage structures were in a dilapidated state.